 Yes, technically speaking, you can plug a VoIP phone into any internet connection and it should work.
 Occasionally, a misconfigured firewall can prevent the phone from getting the dial tone.
-For example, if you plugged it into a hotel data network, the traffic may be restricted by the hotel’s network firewall.
+For example, if you plugged it into a hotel data network, the voice traffic may be restricted by the hotel’s network firewall.
 Opening up the correct ports on your firewall easily solves this issue.

 Is my hosted VoIP call encrypted?

 A TLS protocol is required to encrypt voice traffic over the internet.
 As long as you are using this technology on your hosted VoIP service, your voice calls are encrypted.
 All DTS hosted VOIP services are encrypted.